 Maybe you have heard about these job titles in the past, but what exactly is the difference between them?
 Some people claim that it mostly depends on your education and on what you have achieved; in some way, this may be true, but some others claim that sometimes the company you are working for decides if you are a programmer, a developer or other, making it merely a job title.
 Let’s take a closer look at this.

-What is the exact difference Between a coder, programmer, developer, and a software engineer?
+Difference between a coder, programmer, developer, and software engineer

 They also understand quite well algorithms.
 Programmers can be similar to Developers but the ones who implement are not the same as the ones who can design or do a well class structure within the software.
 They can take care of many details.